-Cary Rodman Cooper is a proficient trial and appellate lawyer focusing on business, commercial and healthcare litigation.
-His experience includes a broad spectrum of cases including contract disputes, commercial issues involved in product failures, supply-chain matters, indemnity agreements, director and shareholder issues in closely held corporations, partnership disputes, and general business torts across numerous industries including automotive, banking, construction, finance, healthcare, manufacturing, and real estate.
+Cary Cooper is a proficient arbitrator and mediator concentrating on business, commercial, and healthcare disputes.
+Cary’s ADR skills are strengthened by his experience as a trial and appellate lawyer in a wide spectrum of cases, including contract dispute, commercial issues in product failures, supply-chain matters, indemnity agreements, director and shareholder issues in closely-held corporations, partnership disputes, and general business torts across numerous industries including automotive, banking, construction, finance, healthcare, manufacturing, and estate.

 Services as a Neutral:

 In addition to private engagements, he is a member of the following neutral panels: